If you happen to come across the real estate term, "escape clause", you're either ...

 For the enthusiastic home seller or home buyer who is seeking more in-depth guidance - including a

-little life coaching - I invite you to explore my book The Happy Agent, available through this site, in either print or e-book format, by clicking the appropriate link in the left or right column.
+little life coaching - I invite you to explore my dad Ross' book The Happy Agent, available through this site, in either print or e-book format, by clicking the appropriate link in the left or right column.

 Whether new, a relative beginner or a veteran real estate agent of many years, the smart tools described in The Happy Agent will help you on your quest to succeed in a highly competitive business, one which notably decries an exceptionally high attrition rate.